spetrescu/are-log-parsers-ready-for-prime-time/README.md

-# are-log-parsers-ready-for-industry
+# are-log-parsers-ready-for-prime-time
-`README.md under construction ...` <br> <br>
-This repository contains the code associated with ...
+This repository contains the code associated with this [paper]().

 ---